Skip to Main Content

 This guide is designed to support students in CSHD/AAST/LST 62: Childhood Across Culture with Professor Klimstra.

-Welcome to the research guide for CSHD/AAST/LST 62 with Professor Klimstra!
+Welcome to the research guide for CSHD/AAST/LST 62 with Professor Contreras!
 Within the different tabs of this guide, you'll find resources to help you with your research and tips for improving your research skills.
+The data guide page will open a will open to a different Tisch research guide.

-If you have any questions about any part of the research process, you can always reach out to Cece and Chao, your subject librarians, via the box in the right column of this page.
+If you have any questions about any part of the research process, you can always reach out to Cece, Gabby, and Patrick, your subject librarians, and Martha.

-Professor Klimstra has asked you to find 4 academic sources on your cultural group.
+For Part 1C (and Part 2), you'll also need to find at least 5 scholarly articles.
 Most of you will be familiar with what that means, but below you'll find some reminders just in case.
-If you ever have any questions, please don't hesitate to ask Cece, Chao, or another librarian!
+If you ever have any questions, please don't hesitate to ask Cece, Martha, or another librarian!

-An academic source, also known as a scholarly source, is a piece of information produced by an expert, specifically in this case a professor or scholar, produced with the intended audience of other experts in their discipline.
-Academic sources on cultural communities often take the form of journal articles and books.
+A scholarly source is a piece of information produced by an expert, specifically in this case a professor or scholar, produced with the intended audience of other experts in their discipline.
+Scholarly sources on cultural communities often take the form of journal articles and books.

 Journal Articles